kelscahill/cahillscreative/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.4 =
+* New: Email alerts for critical issues.
+If there's an issue with an Instagram feed on your website which hasn't been resolved yet then you'll receive an email notification to let you know.
+This is sent once per week until the issue is resolved.
+These emails can be disabled by using the following setting: Instagram Feed > Customize > Advanced > Misc > Feed Issue Email Report.
+* New: Admin notifications for critical issues.
+If there is an error with the feed, admins will see notices in the dashboard and on the front-end of the site along with instructions on how to resolve the issue.
+Front-end admin notifications can be disabled by using the following setting: Instagram Feed > Customize > Advanced > Misc > Disable Admin Error Notice.
+* New: Added a WordPress 'Site Health' integration.
+If there is a critical error with your feeds, it will now be flagged in the site health page.
+* New: Added "About Us" page for those who would like to learn more about Smash Balloon and our other products.
+Go to Instagram Feed -> About Us in the dashboard.
+* New: Added support for an Instagram Feed widget.
+When on the widgets menu, look for the widget "Instagram Feed" to add your feed to a widget area.

+= 2.3.1 =
+* Fix: Added workaround for personal account connection error and header display issue due to an Instagram API bug.
+After updating, click "Save Changes" on the Instagram Feed settings page, "Configure" tab to clear your cache.

+= 2.3 =
+* New: Added an "Instagram Feed" Gutenberg block to use in the block editor, allowing you to easily add a feed to posts and pages.

+= 2.2.2 =
+* Tested with upcoming WordPress 5.4 update.
+* Tweak: Language files updated to account for all new strings.

+= 2.2.1 =
+* Important: March 2 deadline for migrating to the new Instagram API pushed back to March 31.
+* Fix: Some links to Instagram were missing a backslash at the end of the URL causing a 301 redirect.
+* Fix: Error saving updated account information caused by emoji in account bio or in account names and MySQL tables that didn't have a UTF8mb4 character set.

 = 2.2 =
-* Important: On March 2, Instagram will stop supporting its old API which will disrupt feeds created from personal connected accounts.
+* Important: On March 31, Instagram will stop supporting its old API which will disrupt feeds created from personal connected accounts.
 If you are using a personal account, you will need to reconnect the account on the Instagram Feed Settings page.
 Please [see here](https://smashballoon.com/instagram-api-changes-march-2-2020/) for more information.
 * New: Support added for the new Instagram Basic Display API.
 * New: Added PHP hooks 'sbi_before_feed' and 'sbi_after_feed' for displaying HTML before and after the main Instagram feed HTML.
 * New: Added settings for adding a custom header avatar and custom header bio text.
 Go to the "Customize" tab "Header" area to set these or use customavatar="AVATAR URL" or custombio="BIO TEXT" in the shortcode.